MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 ## Scenario 3: Use a barcode event for barcode scanning device

 This scenario targets professional hardware devices, typically with laser-based barcode scanners, offering greater flexibility to developers.

-It only supports hardware barcode scanners, such as Zebra or Datalogic, running Android 11 and above.
+It supports hardware barcode scanners, such as Zebra or Datalogic, that run on Android 11 and above.

-It's designed for warehouse employees who scan multiple items in the in a short span of time, evens seconds.
-It supports scanning any number of items while AL processes the incoming barcodes​.
+It's designed for warehouse employees who scan multiple items in a short span of time.
+It supports scanning a number of items while AL processes the incoming barcodes​.

 Additionally, this scenario supports scanning barcodes and building a document without users interacting with the UI.

 When the scanner scans a barcode, the value is sent to the Business Central mobile app and then to AL code.
 AL code intercepts an event from an Android device and processes the decoded barcode.

-AL developers need to explicitly instruct BC app to start listening for incoming barcodes

 Setup per page, meaning that multiple providers can be registered.
 However, incoming barcodes are always sent to the current page.​

-By default the BC app listens to these:
+AL developers need to explicitly instruct Business Central app to start listening for incoming barcodes.
+By default the Business Central app listens to these :

     private static final String DEFAULT_INTENT_ACTION = "com.businesscentral.barcode.receive_barcode";
     private static final String DEFAULT_INTENT_CATEGORY = "com.businesscentral.barcode.receive_category";